zuritale/react-test-app/README.md

 ## Usage

-Set the next app environment variables in your .env file to make the app work
+Set the react app environment variables in your .env file to make the app work

 ```bash
   REACT_APP_BASE_URL